ferrondw/portfolio/projects/the-clockwork.md

----
-The Clockwork
-A choose your own adventure text story written in JavaScript as beginnner course for MediaCollege Amsterdam
----

 # Introduction

 This was my first ever JavaScript project made in my first year in Mediacollege Amsterdam.
 It's a text adventure story